wso2/docs-choreo-dev/en/docs/quick-start-guides/build-your-first-cloud-native-application-with-choreo.md

     Check the **Server Response** section.
 On successful invocation, you will receive the `200` HTTP code.

 Similarly, you can expand and try out the **GET** and **DELETE** methods.

+#### Step 1.4.3: Publish the service endpoint as a REST API

+To publish the REST endpoint and make it available for web application to consume, follow the steps given below:

+1. In the **Manage** view, click **Lifecycle**.
+2. Click **Publish** to publish the REST API to the Developer Portal.
+External applications can subscribe to the API via the Developer Portal.
+3. To access the Developer Portal, click **Go to DevPortal**.

+    The **Reading List Service** REST API opens in the Developer Portal.

 ## Step 2: Consume the REST API